AdrianOrcik/HowTo/README.md

 [Redirect to the project](https://github.com/AdrianOrcik/Unity_UseCase_Tutorial)

-:pencil: How to develop universal cross project time manager?
+:pencil: How we developed a universal cross-project time manager?
 ---------
 :warning: Issue
 - Not exist reusable unified time-based cross-project implementation